 Column type #23: Rating

-The new rating column is an ideal addition for such surveys: "Were you satisfied with our performance?" or "Would you recommend us to your friends?"
+The new ratings column is an ideal addition for such surveys: "Were you satisfied with our performance?" or "Would you recommend us to your friends?"
 Five stars leave no room for doubt; two stars, on the other hand, offer plenty of room for improvement.
-But the new column type is not only suitable for customer satisfaction surveys.
-You want to vote in your team on a new product name?
-New leads require a quick assessment for prioritisation?
+However, the new column type is not only suitable for customer satisfaction surveys.
+Do you want your team to vote on a new product name?
+New leads require a quick assessment for prioritization?
 The rating column helps in all these cases!

 The rating field supports ratings from 1 to 10 stars.
 If you don't like the stars' default orange, one of the other nine colors will certainly do the job.
 As the need arises to change the rating scale, you can do this on the fly.
 When extending the rating scale, the existing ratings are not altered, when shortening the scale, the existing ratings are trimmed to the newly set maximum rating.